-A typical questionnaire would ask questions about the employee’s main successes, what areas they’d like to improve on, how they would like to develop and even how they feel the company is working around them – is a good way to obtain this feedback.
+A questionnaire – asking questions about employee’s main successes, what areas they’d like to improve on, how they would like to develop and even how they feel the company is working around them – is a good way to obtain this feedback.

 Why should I conduct a performance review?

-This is a biggie.
 When people feel valued and appreciated, they will work harder and be happier.
-A performance review provides the employee with an open environment in which to discuss their thoughts and opinions; and gives them an opportunity to tell you how they feel they are getting on.
+A performance review provides the employee with an open environment in which to discuss their thoughts and opinions, and gives them an opportunity to tell you how they feel they are getting on.

 This isn’t something you can achieve with an informal work chat in 10 mins over a cup of tea in the staff kitchen.
 A formal meeting gives the employee the chance to feel their voice is heard and gives you the chance to tell them they are appreciated.
 Something that is very easy to forget to do.